what is pacing in a story?

 Finally, chapter or scene length can also be used to control pacing.
 A longer chapter or scene usually indicates a slower pace, while a shorter one implies a faster pace.

-By carefully controlling the length of sentences, paragraphs, and chapters, writers can create any desired effect on the pacing of their story.
+By carefully controlling the length of sentences, paragraphs, and chapters, you can create any desired effect on the pacing of your story!

 To create a well-paced story, you may want to consider including subplots.